Leucocoprinus microlepis: Description

 Leucocoprinus microlepis is a small dapperling mushroom with thin whitish flesh.

-Cap: 1-2cm wide with a flat to convex cap and a rounded umbo in the centre.
+Cap: 1–2 cm wide with a flat to convex cap and a rounded umbo in the centre.
 The surface is white and velvety with scattered small brownish grey scales whilst the umbo is brown-black.
 The margins have pronounced striations that extend across most of the cap surface with the brown scales being more distinct on the ridges.
 Gills: White, spaced and sub-free.
 They have a bulge in the middle (ventricose) and an edge which is slightly eroded.
-Stem: 3-4cm tall and 1.5-2mm thick.
+Stem: 3–4 cm tall and 1.5-2mm thick.
 It is cylindrical without a distinct taper or bulbous base and the interior is hollow.
 The surface is smooth and white with a white powdery (pruinose) coating towards the top becoming off white to ivory towards the base and discolouring slightly yellow when touched.
 The membranous, ascending stem ring is small, whitish and easily broken.
 Spores: Without a germ pore.
 Dextrinoid and metachromatic.
 5-7 (7.5) x 3.5-5μm.
 Smell: Strong, unpleasant.